zhouwei93/Minesweeper/index.md

 then, prompt user whether there is a mine, if not ,game continues, Show the number of mines in the surrounding 8 squares.

-once user focus the mine, prompt game over, and show the position of mines. # Details ## how we write code Firstly, create a 9x9 field indicating the game field.
+once user focus the mine, prompt game over, and show the position of mines.
+# Details
+## how we write code
+1. create a 9x9 field indicating the game field.

-Secondly , set all the field with -1 indicating field that had not been clicked.
+2. set all the field with -1 indicating field that had not been clicked.

-Then generates random number and set mines where number is 9.
+3. generates random number and set mines where number is 9.

-Then calaulate number of mine around a coordinate being clicked and print.
+4. calaulate number of mine around a coordinate being clicked and print.

 It calculates the number of mines and when the user click all the coordinate without mine, the user wins.